avyma/HealthKY/README.md

 ## Overview

 This map project is broadly entitled "CHRONIC CONDITIONS - KENTUCKY (2010 - 2017)".
-With an underlying philosophy that data is pivotal to best map design utility, this project is an attempt to significantly broaden mapping capability from the backend by incorporating and utilizing larger data sets.
-The data span from 2010 to 2017 across all Kentucky counties, considering major types of chronic conditions and their prevalence, expenditure per capita in combination with the social vulnerability index (SVI) as defined by the CDC.
-As such, the volume of data is above and beyond that which were introduced and provided throughout previous MAP673 project modules.
+With an underlying philosophy that large data is pivotal to the best map design utility, this project is an attempt to significantly broaden mapping capability by incorporating and utilizing larger data sets.
+Focused on the prevalence of 21 health chronic conditions, spanning across 2010 to 2017 across all Kentucky counties, the map will feature a data panel to include information on expenditure per capita and the social vulnerability index (SVI) as defined by the CDC respective of each county.
+Evidently, the sheer volume of data utilized here should be above and beyond the amount that were introduced and provided during previous MAP673 project modules.

 The major chronic conditions considered in this map are as follows: